levibostian/Teller-iOS/README.md

             // Repos have been fetched for the very first time for this specific user.
 A `cacheState()` will also be sent to the dataState.
 This state does *not* mean that the fetch was successful.
 It simply means that it is done.

-            // If there was an error that happened during the fetch, errorDuringFetch will be populated. break
+            // If there was an error that happened during the fetch, errorDuringFetch will be populated.

+            // Note: If there is an error on first fetch, you can call `observe()` again or `refresh()` on your `OnlineRepository` to try again.
+It is your responsibility to manually try the first fetch again. break
         case .none:
             // The dataState has no first fetch state.
 This means that repos have been fetched before for this specific user so no first fetch is required.